Greeting card mogul buys Orange County Register

 Kushner, who made part of his fortune through greeting cards, said in a statement.
 "As we see opportunities to buy and support other compelling franchise newspapers we will actively pursue them."

-The former chief executive of Marian Heath Greeting Cards in Wareham, Massachusetts, Kushner made news two years ago when he announced he was in the process of lining up investors to make an offer for the Globe, owned by the New York Times Co (NYT.N).
+The former chief executive of Marian Heath Greeting Cards in Wareham, Massachusetts, Kushner made news two years ago when he announced he was in the process of lining up investors to make an offer for the Globe, owned by the New York Times Co.

 His name also surfaced as a potential buyer of the Portland Press-Herald in Maine earlier this year.